Shadow AI Explained: Causes, Consequences, and Best Practices for Control

 Table of Contents

-Shadow IT is not only a source of uncontrolled spend and SaaS sprawl but also a source of risk, with 65% of expensed apps having “Poor” or “Low” security ratings via Netskope’s Cloud Confidence Index™.
-Expensed apps also result in $1.5M per year on average per company.
-This spending makes up only 3.4% of total expenses but still accounts for more than one-third of the SaaS portfolio.
+Shadow IT—the use of unauthorized or unmanaged SaaS applications—is a source of uncontrolled spend, SaaS sprawl, and security risks.
+In fact, 60.8% of expensed apps have “Poor” or “Low” security ratings via Netskope’s Cloud Confidence Index™.
+Expensed apps also result in nearly half a million dollars in costs per year on average per company.
+This spending makes up only 1% of total SaaS spending but still accounts for 45% of applications.

 These applications offer convenience, flexibility, and cost-effectiveness, making them an attractive choice for employees.
-However, the rise of shadow IT – the use of unauthorized or unmanaged SaaS applications – has become a significant concern for organizations, leading to uncontrolled spend and security risks.
+However, the risks of shadow IT have become a significant concern for organizations.

 (by transaction volume)

-Data shows that AI increasingly fuels employee app preferences.
-For the first time since Zylo started tracking this data, AI apps appear on the list of the most expensed apps.
+Today, AI increasingly fuels employee app preferences.
+Last year, for the first time since Zylo started tracking this data, AI apps appeared on the list of most expensed apps.
+In 2024, ChatGPT landed the #2 spot, a jump from #14 in 2023.

 While helpful for productivity and innovation, the unauthorized use of AI apps can lead to hidden costs and potential security risks for the organization.
 The unmanaged use of AI tools can lead to hidden costs, such as subscription fees or API usage charges.
 Additionally, using ChatGPT may introduce security risks, as employees may inadvertently share sensitive information with the tool or expose the company to potential data breaches.